-The establishment is licensed for the storage of relevant material which has come from a human body for use for a scheduled purpose.
+The establishment is licensed for the storage of relevant material which has come from a human body for use for a scheduled purpose, but is not carrying out this activity.

 Summary of inspection findings

 The HTA found the Designated Individual (DI) and the Licence Holder (LH) to be suitable in accordance with the requirements of the legislation.